ngonhan2k5/cs253-bdt/README.md

 🌟Install docker and cloudera quickstart on Ubuntu <a name="headin"></a>

-This is work for ubuntu 16.04 and 18.04 LTS, if you didn't have ubuntu, try to get free account on G cloud and follow the 🌟Create instance on google cloud (Image Tuts) in Wiki sudo -i
+This is work for ubuntu 16.04 and 18.04 LTS, if you didn't have ubuntu, try to get free account on G cloud and follow the [🌟Create instance on google cloud (Image Tuts)](#headin2) sudo -i
 ## if this is the first time run, we need an update apt package meta
 apt update